Theory of topological spin Josephson junctions

-When $N$ is odd, the twofold degeneracies in the many-body spectrum are protected by the second-quantized rTRS operator with $\hat{T}^2_\ssub{F}=-1$, which enforces intrinsic zero modes in the single-particle spectrum.
-Under the fermionic picture, as the coupling strength $\mathbbm{t}$ increases, the amplitudes of aforementioned zero modes in the middle part will exponentially leak into the superconducting parts, and fully merge with Majorana zero modes in the thermodynamic limit, whose wavefunctions are well localized at the edges of the chain and cause no effect on the sub-gap spectrum.
+When $N$ is odd, the twofold degeneracies in the many-body spectrum are protected by the second-quantized rTRS operator with $\hat{T}^2_\textsc{f}=-1$, which enforces intrinsic zero modes in the single-particle spectrum.
+Under the fermionic picture, as the coupling strength $\mathbbm{t}$ increases, amplitudes of the intrinsic zero modes in the middle part will exponentially leak into the superconducting parts, and fully merge with Majorana zero modes in the thermodynamic limit, whose wave functions are well localized at the edges of the chain and cause no effect on the in-gap spectrum.